mlcommons/GaNDLF/docs/usage.md

 ## Deployment

-You can deploy models trained with GaNDLF into easy-to-share, easy-to-use formats -- users of your model do not even need to install GaNDLF.
-Currently, Docker images are supported (which can be converted to Singularity format).
+GaNDLF provides the ability to deploy models into easy-to-share, easy-to-use formats -- users of your model do not even need to install GaNDLF.
+Currently, Docker images are supported (which can be converted to [Apptainer/Singularity format](https://apptainer.org/docs/user/main/docker_and_oci.html)).
 These images meet [the MLCube interface](https://mlcommons.org/en/mlcube/).
 This allows your algorithm to be used in a consistent manner with other machine learning tools.

 The resulting image contains your specific version of GaNDLF (including any custom changes you have made) and your trained model and configuration.
 This ensures that upstream changes to GaNDLF will not break compatibility with your model.